 Masinagudi is one of the important birding locations in South India.
 Located in the Nilgiris district of Tamil Nadu, the regions around Masinagudi are a part of Mudumalai National Park.
 Mudumalai is also a Tiger Reserve.

-Watch the below video from my recent trip to Masinagudi.
-It was a part of a 4-day trip to Ooty and Masinagudi, but more birds and wildlife activity were found at Masinagudi.
+Watch the below video from my trip to Masinagudi in January.
+It was a part of a 4-day trip to Ooty and Masinagudi, but more birds and wildlife were found in Masinagudi and Mudumalai region.

 See Also: The Nilgiris – Photo Album

 How to reach Masinagudi

 Despite being narrow, the well maintained roads make Masinagudi and Mudumalai easily accessible from Ooty, Mysore and Gudalur sides.
 Ooty is just 29.5 kilometers from here.
 While coming from Ooty, after about 6.5 km, take the road towards the right.
 This road is a steep descent and has plenty of hairpin bends.
 There are sign boards remembering the drivers to use first or second gears only.
 As we approach Masinagudi, the road passes through protected areas, where we should not park our vehicles.

 There are quite a number of resorts and home stays available.
 Many of them are near Masinagudi town itself.
 Our trip during January 2017 was organized by our birding guide Mr. Vinod Thattekad, and our place of stay was at WildWays.
 It is by the side of Achakarai road, about 1 km from the town.
 The home stay is run by Mr. Abid.
 He is a naturalist and also conducts activities like jeep safari for his visitors.

 Activities at Masinagudi and Mudumalai